 Pray and MacSwan’s (2002) research has shown that it takes an average of 3.3 years for elementary age students to acquire a second language in conversational skills.
 With this information, language acquisition programs should start earlier than middle school and high school, like in most schools in the United States, in order to increase the number of bilingual children.
 Even more beneficial would be true second language immersion programs from an early age.
 This would help the young students have a positive attitude toward language learning, better memorization skills than adults, and the development of the second language accent (Hu, 2016).

-Research done by developmental psychologists continues to support the evidence that bilingualism has positive effects on abilities related to academic success (Bialystok, 2001).
+Research done by developmental psychologists continues to support the evidence that bilingualism has positive effects on abilities related to academic success.
+Bialystok’s (2001) research shows that bilingual children have more developed control processes than their monolingual peers.
+Bilinguals are regularly dealing with language control and are generally considered more provident with task-switching abilities (Ansaldo, 2008).

-Theories of Language Acquisition***EXPAND ON THIS
+Theories of Language Acquisition

 Sociocultural theorist and psychologist Lev Vygotsky’s research on language acquisition concluded that the primary way language develops is through social interaction in a supportive, interactive environment.
 With this combination of factors, children have the ability to advance to a higher level of language performance (Wertsch, 1985).
 This theory is in contrast to psychologist and epistemologist, Jean Piaget, who saw language as a system of symbols that could be used as an expression of knowledge through physical interaction with others and the world (Ginsburg & Opper, 1969).
-While this research study was done through the sociocultural lens, it is important to note one of the major opposing theories to Vygotsky’s view on language acquisition.
+While this research study was done through the sociocultural lens, it is important to note as one of the major opposing theories to Vygotsky’s view on language acquisition.

 Current Research